 Since 2017, Yali translations and supported publications include

-*A selection of Marathi short stories by Hamid Dalwai were translated into English by Manav Kambli (with Arshia Sattar), into Bangla by Sheema Mookherjee (with V Ramaswamy), and into Telugu by Volga to be published by Elami as Laat.
+*A selection of Marathi short stories by Hamid Dalwai were translated into English by Manav Kambli (with Arshia Sattar), into Bangla by Sheema Mookherjee (with V Ramaswamy), and into Telugu by Volga, published by Elami as Laat.

 * A selection of Hari Krishna Kaul’s Kashmiri stories were translated into English by Tanveer Ajsi, Gowhar Fazili, Kalpana Raina and Gowhar Yaqoob (with Arshia Sattar and Rahul Soni).
-Forthcoming as As For Now, It is Night, Harper-Collins (India) and Archipelago Books (USA).
+Published as For Now, It Is Night: Stories by Harper-Collins (India) and Archipelago Books (New York).

 *Jayant Kaikini’s Kannada short story collection Toofan Mail was translated into Telugu, by Ranganatha Rao (with Volga) and published by Analpa as Toofan Mail.